adamrouhiainen/3D-Diffusion/README.md

 # Anonymous 3D-Diffusion for Super-resolution Emulation in Cosmology

-Our code is built off of https://github.com/Janspiry/Palette-Image-to-Image-Diffusion-Models.
+Our code is built off of https://github.com/Janspiry/Palette-Image-to-Image-Diffusion-Models, and uses PyTorch.

 To train the model on (say) GPUs 0 and 1: